Credit Score Myths and Misconceptions

 “This is a hard one to kill,” says Ulzheimer.
 “So many people use the terms ‘credit score’ and ‘credit report’ interchangeably, which is why the myth persists.”
 Remember: a credit report is record of your credit history, whereas a credit score is an algorithm used to determine your credit risk and creditworthiness.

-Myth 5: Your FICO Score Factors in Your Income
+Myth 5: Your income has an impact on your FICO Score

 Another common misconception is that the FICO® Score considers your income.
 The truth is that verified income is not found in the credit report, explains Lee.
 The same goes for the balances in your checking and savings accounts, and other assets, such as how much you have sitting in your retirement nest egg.